-Our mission is to strive to match the quality of our beers to the quality of the Montana outdoor experience.
+Our mission is to match the quality of our beers to the quality of the Montana outdoor experience.
+Put in beer geek parlance: We live to pair our world class beers with Montana’s world class outdoors.
 By handcrafting the highest quality premium beers that convey our passion for an active Montana outdoor lifestyle, and producing and packaging them in environmentally sensitive ways, we expect to grow a community of beer drinkers and thinkers that can help cool our warming world.
 We are… In Search of Cooler Times® .

 Rooted in History, Poised for the Future

 In 1999, KettleHouse along with Himmelberger Brewing and the now defunct Kessler Brewing lobbied the Montana State Legislature to legalize on-premise consumption of beers.
 We soon became the first brewery to charge for a pint of beer in our tasting room.
 The change in law transitioned us into a small microbrewery and neighborhood taproom.
 While folks who brewed in the early days sure remember them fondly, it was the “taproom exception” that kept us in business.